learn-co-curriculum/dsc-using-yelp-api-codealong/README.md

 ## An Example Request with OAuth <a id="oauth_request"></a>
 https://www.yelp.com/developers/documentation/v3/get_started

 In the next lesson, we'll further dissect how to read and translate online documentation like the link here.
-For now, let's simply look at an example request and dissect it into its consituent parts:
+For now, let's simply look at an example request and dissect it into its constituent parts:

 ```python